BhushanGarware/DeepLearningWokshop/README.md

 ### How to run the notebooks

 Download the package to the local directory.
 Open Anaconda prompt and go to the path of the downloaded package.
-Then type following command at the path
+Then type following commands at the path

 ```
 pip install keras==2.1.6